SouravJohar/doodle-classifier/README.md

 $ python train.py
 ```

-After training, the link your saved model in `server.py` and then run the server
+After training, link your saved model in `server.py` and then run the server

 ```sh
 $ python server.py